neorv32 logo

 2. If possible, connected at least bit 0 of the GPIO output port gpio_o to a LED (see "Signal Polarity" note above).

-4. If your are using the on-chip debugger setup connect the processor’s JTAG signal jtag_* to a suitable JTAG adapter.
+4. If you are using the on-chip debugger setup connect the processor’s JTAG signal jtag_* to a suitable JTAG adapter.

-5. Perform the project HDL compilation (synthesis, mapping, bitstream generation).
+5. Perform the project HDL compilation (synthesis, mapping, placement, routing, bitstream generation).

 6. Program the generated bitstream into your FPGA and press the button connected to the reset signal.